shopwp/documentation/docs/getting-started/syncing.md

 We've also seen this occur in sites that have their privacy settings set too high.
 Switching this from private to public can sometimes help.

+### Stuck stuck at "Processing data ..."

+This indicates that you web sever is having trouble processing the amount of data ShopWP is trying to process.

+Open the ShopWP Syncing settings `ShopWP Pro - Settings - Syncing`, and change the "Items per chunk" value to `20` instead of 250.

+Stop any existing sync, use the Remove all sync tool, and then perform a new one-time sync.

 ### "The webhook from Shopify is either invalid or expired"

 This error will occur if your `Syncing URL` setting does not match your WordPress domain.
 These two values **must** match for the syncing to work properly.